Echo13Bear/Triton-HTTP-Distributed-Server/README.md

 We observe that pic.jpg has been synced to this client.

 ## Makefile
-We also provide a make file for you to run the BlockStore and MetaStore servers.
 1. Run both BlockStore and MetaStore servers (**listens to localhost on port 8081**):
 ```shell
 make run-both